tzawad416/odin-project-2021/README.md

 # odin-project-2021
-Practicing code on Odin Project
+Practicing code on The Odin Project